Norwalk Sex Crimes Lawyer

 Unique Aspects of Sex Crimes Charges in CT

 The nature of sex crimes makes it unique in the sense that there are usually only two witnesses available to the actual event.
 Sexual assaults also differ from other crimes in that they produce different types of evidence that may be relevant to the case, such as physical marks that are obviously not hallmarks of other types of crimes.
-This is not the type of evidence that a lawyer would expect in other types of crimes.
+This is not the type of evidence that a Norwalk sex crimes attorney would expect in other types of cases.

 Other things that could be used as evidence include bodily fluids and bodily conditions such as the transmission of sexually transmitted diseases.
 In many other types of cases, that sort of evidence would not fit in unless under very peculiar circumstances.